-GCSE Mathematics -Dual Award (AQA)
+GCSE Mathematics Specification 8300 (AQA)

 Students will be given plenty of practice through classwork, homework, problem solving assignments, tests and examinations.
 The use of ICT will be encouraged to enhance the learning process and to develop wider skills.

+Mathematics is so important that it is the only traditional subject with a second A level.
 An A level qualification in Further Mathematics is highly regarded as a measure of intellectual ability when applying for any undergraduate course.
-In particular, it provides an excellent preparation for subjects with a strong mathematical content such as Mathematics, Economics, Physics, Engineering and Computing.
+It provides an excellent preparation for subjects with a strong mathematical content, such as Mathematics, Economics, Physics, Engineering and Computing.